nathanenglehart/nathanenglehart.github.io/index.md

 <div class="bod">
 <h3 class="small_title">Introduction</h3>

 My name is Nathan Englehart (he/him/his).
-I am from Toledo, Ohio and attend university at Oberlin College.
-Currently, I am completing a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies.
+I am from Toledo, Ohio and recently graduated from Oberlin College where I completed a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies. \
+\
+Currently, I am working at the <a href="https://oakleaf.com">Oakleaf group</a> in the data analytics and modeling department.

 <h3 class="small_title">Contact Me</h3>